 If you suffer from constipation, you probably don’t visit the washroom very often.
-If you don’t have constipation, or diarrhea for that matter, but still visit the bathroom numerous times a day, is that normal?
+If you don’t have constipation or diarrhea, for that matter, but still visit the bathroom numerous times a day, is that normal?

 How many times a day should you poop?

 There is no absolute answer to the question “how many times a day should I poop?” or “how often should I poop?”
-As long as you fall outside the diagnose of diarrhea and constipation, you have a normal poop frequency.
+As long as you fall outside the diagnosis of diarrhea and constipation, you have a normal poop frequency.
 Typically, pooping anywhere from three times a day to three times a week is considered normal, with most people pooping the same number of times and at a similar time of day on a consistent basis.

-A survey involving more than 2,000 people found the following results
+A survey involving more than 2,000 people found the following results:

 - Almost 50 percent of people poop at least once a day.
 Another 28 percent reported pooping twice a day, and only 5.8 percent said they only poop once or twice a week.